 Millbrae Avenue, Trousdale Drive, Crystal Springs Road, West Hillsdale Boulevard, Ralston Avenue, Brittan Avenue, Farm Hill Boulevard/Jefferson Avenue, and Woodside Road.
-This use of roadways not designed for high capacity operation, results in congestion and conflicts with local traffic, transit operations and pedestrian and bicycle traffic.
+This use of roadways not designed

 Complete Streets - Serving All Modes

 The transportation system in San Mateo County cannot serve all travel successfully with one mode.
 While the private automobile is the predominant mode of travel for all trip purposes in the County, many travelers do not have the option of travel by private automobile because of age, income, or disability.
 Nor would it be appropriate to try to serve all travel with private automobiles.
 The required land for additional roadways, parking and other automobile-serving facilities would be too great an impact on the economic production of the county and the environmental impacts on the lives of residents too great.
 Maintaining a high level of mobility with San Mateo County to support continued strong economic growth and high quality of life will require development of all modes and ensuring good access to these modes for the majority of travelers in the county.
 The roadway system in San Mateo County plays an important role in supporting all modes of travel because the roadway system either provides the facilities on which the modes travel or provides access to the facilities that they use.
 High capacity freeways and major arterials carry express buses in HOV lanes and general purpose lanes; local buses use local streets and arterials; bicyclists use local streets and bicycle lanes on arterials; pedestrians use sidewalks on local streets and arterial rights of way and crosswalks at intersections.
 In addition, roadways provide automobile access to BART and Caltrain stations as well as other park-and-ride opportunities that support transit and ridesharing in the county.